Chapter 1: Prologue

 The helmet on his head was then shot off.
 He hides a little deeper into the hole, only to subconsciously curse at the fact that the bullet had missed him.
 It was usually at times like this that he prayed that he was dead, that he didn’t have to go through all of the pain anymore.

 His arms mechanically adjust and aim the rifle, like it was part of himself.
 All he knew was that he had to shoot, or he’ll be shot.
 Survival of the fittest he reminds himself.

 And then there was a scream, it was loud as if it was coming from right next to him.
 As he turns his head, he sees Morita crying in agonising pain.
 Before he could help him, he felt a sharp pain himself.
-He shouted out Steve’s name, calling and crying in hopes that it’ll keep the pain away.
+He shouted out Steve’s name, calling and crying in hopes that it’ll keep the pain away and maybe even give him something to hold on.
+Stevie was always his strength.
 He hears another scream and all he sees after that were two large figures coming towards them.
 He assumed that they were looking for survivors, and noticing that Bucky was the only one left, the bigger one of the two grabbed him roughly and placed him over his shoulders.
 Bucky tried fighting, he knew he just can’t go back to that hell hole.
 Once was enough.
 “Let me go!
 Let me go, let me..”

 He then opens his eyes.

 Steve is propped up beside him, watching him in horror while clutching the blanket.